DaniBodor/OrgaMovie/README.md

 #### Data Input Settings
 - Filetype: currently the only option is '.nd2'.
 - Time interval: set the interval (in minutes) between consecutive frames.
 - Experiment name: Used for output file naming.
+Set a prefix for all output files, which is then combined with the file naming setting below to create unique filenames for each movie.
 Default is current date in yymmdd format.
 #### Automation Settings
 These settings can all be turned on or off.
 - Drift correction - Uses _MultiStackReg_ plugin (default in FiJi) to correct drift and shaking of organoid.